I5rov01/ivanpetrov/README.md

 **S6 Portfolio**

 In this repository you will find fully coded version of my portfolio, which i will be using in order to apply for internship.
+The portfolio is made with Vite + React + JS.
+Each section has its own folder because i wanted to split the sections into components.

 **Intro**